Drinking Water Program

 The Treatment Technology Unit reviews and evaluates new treatment technologies or expansion of operations of existing treatment technologies in drinking water and recycled water applications, and assists FOB staff in assessing proposed treatment facilities.
 Please click here for information on the process for approval of treatment technology.

 Technical Programs Branch

-The Technical Programs Branch is responsible for maintaining the scientific expertise of the Drinking Water Program and for administering the Safe Drinking Water State Revolving Fund and the Small Water Systems program.
+The Technical Programs Branch is responsible for maintaining the scientific expertise of the Drinking Water Program and for administering the Safe Drinking Water State Revolving Fund (SDWSRF) and the Small Water Systems program.
 The branch is composed of the Technical Operations Section, the Infrastructure Financing and Inftrastructure Funding Administration Sections, and the Monitoring and Evaluation Unit.